"Life's too short to..." — Tinder prompt answers

 Should I copy a quote I like for this prompt?

 Don't.
-'Hold grudges,' 'sweat the small stuff,' and 'not chase your dreams' are the three most-used answers for this prompt and Google can't tell which profile said them first.
-The fix is to translate the sentiment behind the quote into one specific cut you've actually made — that's the version the matcher hasn't seen 40 times this week.
+'Hold grudges' and 'not chase your dreams' are the most-used answers for this prompt — Google can't tell which profile said them first.
+Translate the sentiment behind the quote into one specific cut you've actually made.

 Is this a bad prompt to pick on Tinder?

 It's a high-variance prompt.
-A specific everyday cut lands warmer than most prompts can deliver; a Pinterest quote lands flatter than almost any failure mode.
-If you can commit to one specific micro-stakes cut, pick it; if you only have philosophy, pick a different prompt — the cost of a flat answer here is higher than the upside of an average one.
+A specific everyday cut lands warmer than most prompts deliver; a Pinterest quote lands flatter than almost any failure mode.
+Pick it only if you have one specific micro-stakes cut to commit to.

 → Browse all Tinder prompt answers